 NO PETS PLEASE...PRETTY PLEASE....NO PETS...OKAY?

-Farmfest 2013 is bound to be another record breaking year.
+Farmfest is over the top with Michigan musicians.
 SO many Michigan musicians are finding sponsors.
 We are still the best bang for your buck when it comes to Michigan festivals.
-Tickets are $65 in advance or $70 at the gate for your weekend pass -- this includes camping.
+Tickets are $90 at the gate for your weekend pass -- this includes camping.
 Volunteers get in for free.
 If you come to the gate and want to volunteer, you are required to pay the full amount, work your two 4-hour shifts sometime throughout the weekend...THEN get refunded.
-Volunteers are welcome to come set up camp on Wednesday.
-Go to our Volunteers page to sign up.
+Volunteers and Vendors are welcome to come set up camp on Wednesday.
+Go to our Volunteers or Vendors pages to sign up.

 Hugs to All,

 Farmfest was born in 1998.
-It is hosted by Stacy Jo Schiller who owns the farm and her partner Barton Briley.
+It is hosted by Stacy Jo Schiller who owns the farm.
 The mission of Farmfest is to support the performing arts while blending nature and music.

 Farmfest logo designed by: Mike Rosteck